vsoljan/cloud-top-height/README.md

 ## IMPORTANT NOTES:

 This calculation will work only with convective clouds!
 For other clouds, you should take NWP vertical temperature profile and search from tropopause downward to find the closest or equal temperature to BT.
 Non-convective cloud top pressure should be at that pressure level.
 Also note that only for optically thick clouds (which deep convective clouds are), BT is an acceptable approximation for cloud top temperature!
 In operational work we use an empirical bias correction of -5K for BT (we subtract 5K from BT) to get higher CTH estimate.
-We estimated this empirical bias correction from airplane pilot's feedback.
+We estimated this empirical bias correction from airplane pilot feedback.

 As this calculation is sensitive to starting temperature and dewpoint values, it's probably best to take the most unstable parcel from some area (e.g. 30-40km radius) around the target BT pixel.